IBUNHABIBU/obsolete-lifestyle_articles/README.md

 * RSpec
 ## Description
  In this project user will be able to write articles of different categories with pictures and voting.
+ *The most voted article will be in the front page
+ * All categories have been arranged in order of priority
+ * And the articles are arranged according to most recent.
 ## Usage
 Clone the repository to your machine and cd into the directory